marcelagga/ARC/README.md

 As seen on "On the Measure of Intelligence", Minky's definition or a similiar task-specific skills definition could consider an agent capable to provide this solution **intelligent**.
-However, an agent with just this skills would not be considered **intelligent** under more modern definitions as it is not able to generalise and there is no learning involved by the agent.
+However, an agent with just this skills would not be considered **intelligent** under more modern definitions as it is not able to generalise.

 Finally, implementing a hand-coded solution helped me to have better understanding of the Core Knowledge priors and how a machine would be able to interpret them.
 An example can be found in c8cbb738, in which the counts of colours